Skip to main content

 greetingOfTheDay2.save();

-We launch two times the same Resource.
-This shows evidence that :
+We launch the same Agent twice.
+This shows evidence that:

-• during the first run, you will see greeting in console.log
+• during the first run, you will see greeting in the logs

-• during the second run, you will only see the "I have already seen you" console.log
+• during the second run, you will only see the "I have already seen you" in the logs

 Running the sample